72 Comments

 As for universal healthcare, America has had an excellent low-profile free healthcare system in place for over a century.
 Alas, only active and retired military personnel may use it.
 Called Tricare, the system works like pricey private health insurance except it is free.
 I use the same healthcare providers and clinics as everybody else.
 I take the same medicines too.
 I just do not have to pay for any of it - not even co-pays.
 Okay, since 2001, Congress demanded that Tricare users pay Medicare part B premiums once we start collecting Social Security pensions (SSA pays first and Tricare pays the rest of the bill).

 As proof that America's pay-as-you go private healthcare system is superior to all others, Republicans gaslight about interminable waits for appointments and delayed surgeries in other countries' national healthcare systems.
 That is just baseless greed-based fear-and-loathing.
 I sit in the same waiting rooms as everybody else in America, and my surgeries are scheduled promptly - even my surgeries at Mayo Clinic - all free.
 My prescriptions - all free.
 Doctor visits - free.
 Also, my German BFF, Norwegian pals, British pals, Dutch pals, etc. - all get the same free care I get.
-Only in American can you go bankrupt paying for health services to stay alive.
+Only in America can you go bankrupt paying for health services to stay alive.

 Expand full comment